 Many companies in Africa are just starting up and showing very high potential for growth and profitability.
 The problem is that they lack the capital to get established.
 This is where venture capitalists come in.
 These institutions provide financial as well as logistical capital to early stage, high-potential, high-risk but high growth startup companies.
+Many African entrepreneurs are still oblivious of what venture capitalists do.
+Here, we will discuss the top venture capitalists in Africa you can approach for your business growth.

 The venture capitalists earn money by possessing equity in the particular company or companies they invest in.
 Africa does have very many home-grown venture capitalists but they are little known.
 Nevertheless, some international venture capitalists have invaded Africa and have equities in a variety of promising companies.
 We have gone through a great deal of trouble to research, analyse and compile for you a list of top 10 venture capitalists in Africa.